milgra/tutorials/full-stack-web-development-with-clojure-and-datomic.md

 ## Setting up datomic

-download the starter version of datomic on-prem from [datomic](https://www.datomic.com/get-datomic.html)
+request a license for the starter version of datomic on-prem from [datomic](https://www.datomic.com/get-datomic.html)

-after download go to [https://my.datomic.com/account](https://my.datomic.com/account)
+after that go to [https://my.datomic.com/account](https://my.datomic.com/account)

 there will be the wget link for the full distribution, download it